Tinkerforge/doc/en/source/Kits/Blinkenlights/Construction.rst

 Attach Pixels to Perforated Board
 ---------------------------------

-Next we will stick the pixels into the perforated board.
+Next you can stick the pixels into the perforated board.
 It is
 important that you start with the correct pixel (begin with led pixel chain input) on the correct position.
 If you start wrong it is possible that you can't wire the pixels or that your cables will come out on the top position of the